KeatonArmstrong02/public-notes/content/4 - Zettelkasten/Early language lessons should focus on chunks.md

 Think of these as learning openings in chess.
 You only have to memorize a few moves and responses.
 There is low variability here but at the least you're able to communicate a simple idea to someone and (sometimes) understand a basic response.

-Lots of language learning material for beginners focus on interaction types (going to the store, ordering food, basic greetings and personal information).
+Early learning material focuses on common interaction types (going to the store, ordering food, basic greetings and personal information).

-This is the correct, strongest approach to language learning if you only expect to spend a short amount of time immersed in the target language.
-Though this approach quickly begins to break down and lose all effectiveness once the game opens up into free-form conversation.
+This is a strong approach to learning if you only expect to spend a short amount of time immersed in the target language.
+Though, sticking to this approach is one of the greatest faults in traditional learning.
+Beyond absolute beginner or survival, this method breaks down once the game opens up into free-form conversation.

 Your chunks have no flexibility and you are left with memorized information which cannot be regurgitated if you aren't given a specific prompt.
 We need to reduce chunk size so we can start building up our flexibility with the language.
 See [[The hardest part of learning a language is basic comprehension]].
 #### Reference